foundry-rs/starknet-foundry/crates/sncast/README.md

-# Cast - Starknet Foundry CLI
+# sncast - Starknet Foundry CLI

 Starknet Foundry `sncast` is a command line tool for performing Starknet RPC calls.
 With it, you can easily interact with Starknet contracts!